ashleynolan/dg-blog/src/templates/pages/blog/20140721-design-by-developer.md

 {{#markdown}}

-The role of a front-end developer has changed massively since I started out in the industry.
+I first started out in the industry around 9 years ago.
+It’s fair to say, the role of a front-end developer has changed pretty massively since then.

-Whereas in the past front-end developers could get away with knowing very little about design, it's now very important to, at the very least, know the basic fundamentals and principles of design.
-Some developers are equally skilled in design as they are in front-end coding, capable of creating great looking sites on their own.
+Whereas in the past front-end developers could get away with knowing very little about design, it's now very important to know the basic fundamentals and principles of design, at the very least.
+Some developers are equally skilled in design as they are in front-end coding, capable of creating great looking sites on their own; these people I like to refer to as ‘lucky gits’.

-Having originally come from a more technical Computer Science background, I’m still learning my trade in design.
-When I started out in front-end development I always felt that I had a 'good eye' for a design, but without ever really knowing the underlying principles to back it up; Why did
+Having originally come from a more technical Computer Science background, I still consider myself to be learning my trade in design.
+When starting out, I always felt that I had a 'good eye' for a design, but without ever really knowing the underlying principles to back it up.
+Why did certain typefaces look better to me than others in certain scenarios?

-On many of the projects I now work on, I take great pride in collaborating closely with our designers to create a great design together, but this wouldn't have been possible without first learning some of the fundamental skills and techniques that I think all front-end developers should know.
+On many of the projects I now work on, I take great pride in collaborating closely with designers to create a great design together, but this wouldn't have been possible without first learning some of the fundamental skills and techniques that I think all front-end developers should know.
+This article is my attempt at collating some of the things that have helped me get to grips with some of the technical hows and whys of design.

+## Resources

+Mark Boulton 5 simple steps
+Course with